 Based on the above notion, it’s critical to optimize the content you display on your screens by ensuring it’s easy to follow and meaningful to your audience.
-More importantly, it should also contain a call to action.
-Content comes in the form of images, videos, PowerPoint presentations, and more.
+Content comes in the form of images, videos, PowerPoint presentations, digital signage widgets, and more.

 Inherently, digital menu boards function relative to the effectiveness of the CMS they run on.
 So, let’s highlight some of the essential features you should look for in digital menu board software.

 - Cloud-based digital menu board software—by having a CMS solution you can access via a website, it becomes relatively easier for you to edit or update your content.